Akseli Gallen-Kallela: Paris 1900 Exposition

 For the Paris World Fair in 1900, Gallen-Kallela painted frescoes for the Finnish Pavilion.
 In the fresco Ilmarinen Plowing the Field of Vipers there was a hidden political message: one of the vipers is wearing a small Romanov crown, telling of Gallen-Kallela's wish for an independent Finland at the time of the Russification of Finland.

 The Paris Exposition secured Gallen-Kallela's stature as the leading Finnish artist.
-In 1901 he was commissioned to paint the fresco, Kullervo Sets Off for War, for the concert hall of the Helsinki Student's Union.
-Between 1901 and 1903 he painted the frescoes for the Jusélius Mausoleum in Pori, memorializing the 11-year-old daughter of the industrialist Fritz Arthur Jusélius.
+In 1901, he was commissioned to paint the fresco, Kullervo Sets Off for War, for the concert hall of the Helsinki Student's Union.
+Between 1901 and 1903, he painted the frescoes for the Jusélius Mausoleum in Pori, memorializing the 11-year-old daughter of the industrialist Fritz Arthur Jusélius.
 (The frescoes however were soon damaged by dampness, and were completely destroyed by fire in December 1931.
 Jusélius assigned the artist's son Jorma to repaint them from the original sketches.
 The reconstruction was completed just before Jorma's death in 1939.)

-Gallen-Kallela officially finnicized his name to the more Finnish-sounding Akseli Gallen-Kallela in 1907.
+Gallen-Kallela officially finnicized his name to Akseli Gallen-Kallela in 1907.
 His idea for a 700-page Great Kalevala was fully formed in 1909 with a publication of his plan in the Valvoja magazine.

 Kenya

-In 1908 with renewal in mind, Gallen-Kallela and his family moved to Paris.
+In 1908, with renewal in mind, Gallen-Kallela and his family moved to Paris.
 However the city and the new direction art was being taken didn't feel as hospitable as he had hoped, and so in May 1909 they moved much further away to Nairobi in Kenya.
-He was the first Finnish artist to paint south of the Sahara, and he totalled over 150 expressionistic works.
+He was the first Finnish artist to paint south of the Sahara, and produced over 150 expressionistic works.
 Although artistically the paintings are of fluctuating quality, their colors and the synergy of the colors are remarkable.
 They returned to Finland in February 1911.
-Between 1911 and 1913 he designed and built a studio and house for his family at Tarvaspää, approximately 10 km northwest of the centre of Helsinki.
+Between 1911 and 1913, he designed and built a studio and house for his family at Tarvaspää, approximately 10 km northwest of the centre of Helsinki.

 Finnish Civil War

-The family moved back from Tarvaspää to Kalela in 1915 to escape the turmoil of WW I. A few years later in 1918, Gallen-Kallela and his son Jorma took part in the fighting at the front of the Finnish Civil War.
-When the regent, General Mannerheim, heard about this, he invited Gallen-Kallela to design the flags, official decorations and uniforms for the newly independent Finland.
-For the flag, Gallen-Kallela proposed a white-blue cross flag, with colors inverted (white cross on blue), but this was considered too similar to the Swedish flag and particularly the Greek flag of the time.
-In 1919 he was appointed aide-de-camp to Mannerheim.
-In 1920 he made an agreement with the publishing company WSOY for the eventual publication of Great Kalevala, with the less decorative Koru-Kalevala being published first in 1922.
+The family moved back from Tarvaspää to Kalela in 1915 to escape the turmoil of the First World War.
+In 1918, Gallen-Kallela and his son Jorma took part in the fighting at the front of the Finnish Civil War.
+When the regent, General Mannerheim, heard about that, he invited Gallen-Kallela to design the flags, official decorations and uniforms for the newly independent Finland.
+For the flag, Gallen-Kallela proposed a white-blue cross flag, with colors inverted (white cross on blue), but it was considered too similar to the Swedish flag and particularly the era's Greek flag.
+In 1919, he was appointed aide-de-camp to Mannerheim.
+In 1920, he made an agreement with the publishing company WSOY for the eventual publication of Great Kalevala, with the less decorative Koru-Kalevala being published first in 1922.